systemslab/popper-paper/paper/paper.md

 # Common Practice

+We have examined the collective experiences of many researchers and have identified common practices.
+In this section we look at each of these and mention examples of how they fall short of providing a way of generating reproducible articles.

 ## Ad-hoc Personal Workflows

 A typical practice is the use of custom bash scripts to automate some